Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (305 ILCS 5/12-4.48)

-(a) The Department of Healthcare and Family Services shall establish a Long-Term Services and Supports Disparities Task Force.
+(a) The Department of Healthcare and Family Services shall establish a Long-Term Services and Supports Disparities Workgroup of the Medicaid Advisory Committee in accordance with the requirements of 42 CFR 431.12.

-(b) Members of the Task Force shall be appointed by the Director of the Department of Healthcare and Family Services and shall include representatives of the following agencies, organizations, or groups:
+(b) Members of the Workgroup shall be appointed by the Director of the Department of Healthcare and Family Services and may include representatives of the following agencies, organizations, or groups:

 (8) Managed Care Plans.